endevour-code-writer/cryptor/README.md

 **Building**

-Build with ./scripts/build.sh
+Build with `./scripts/build.sh`

 **Running**

-Run ./bin/stringCryptor with passing one of the flags: "toPigLatin", "encodeVowelsToIntegers", "decodeIntegersToVowels" and text
+Run ./bin/stringCryptor with passing one of the flags: `"toPigLatin"`, `"encodeVowelsToIntegers"`, `"decodeIntegersToVowels"` and text

 E.g.
 ```